AdobeDocs/workfront.en/help/enhanced-analytics/enhanced-analytics-overview.md

 >[!IMPORTANT]
 >
->It can take up to 24 hours for changes made to tasks and projects to reflect in *Enhanced analytics*.
+>It can take up to 24 hours for changes made to tasks and projects to reflect in `Enhanced analytics`.

 ## Duration view

 By default, the Burndown and Project treemap visualizations are based on planned hours.
 If your teams don't use planned hours, you can look at these visualizations based on project duration.

-In *Enhanced analytics*, the duration of a project is calculated by the following formulas:
+In `Enhanced analytics`, the duration of a project is calculated by the following formulas:

 <ul>
  <li> <p>Planned Timeframe: <code>Planned Completion Date of the project - Start Date of the project</code></p> </li>
  <li> <p>Days Worked: <code>Planned Duration for tasks completed in the selected date range / Typical hours per work day</code></p> <note type="note">
    8 hours is the default number for
    <b>Typical hours per work day</b>.
 A
-   <em>Adobe Workfront administrator</em> can update the
+   <span>Adobe Workfront administrator</span> can update the
    <b>Typical hours per work day</b> setting under
    <b>Setup</b> >
    <b>Project Preferences</b> >